 Adobe Premiere Pro offers multiple ways to adjust the playback volume of clips.
-It's helpful to think of the volume adjustments as a kind of chain, in this order:
+It's helpful to think of the volume adjustments as a kind of chain, or pipeline in this order:

-- 1 Clip gain - 2 The Effect Controls panel (or using the clip rubber band control in the Timeline panel) - 3 Track volume (including track-based rubber banding and Audio Mixer controls) - 4 The Master volume
+- 1 Clip gain.

+- 2 Clip volume adjustments the Effect Controls panel, clip rubber band control or Audio Clip Mixer.

+- 3 Track volume.

+- 4 Sequence Master volume.